 Some caution has to be exercised when interpreting parch marks and crop marks at the same time.
 This is because of the geological and archaeological anomalies involved.

 Additionally, these anomalies can be due to variations in groundwater and soil courses.
 Other things that may flag up and appear as the feature of interest are the modern pipes.

 - Soil Marks – These are best studied during winter when there are no growing crops on the ground, and the grasses have dried up.
 The mixture of both dry and rainy conditions makes it conducive to pick out buried features on the landscape.

 Soil marks may be an indication of prehistoric features such as monuments, ditches, or barrows and will always show up as darker areas.
 They could be natural or modern features.
 This also applies to the above.

-Low profile monuments only appear to be significant when accompanied with the above features.
+Low profile monuments only appear to be significant when accompanied by the above features.

 Aerial Photography And Urban Studies

 One of the growing niches of landscape studies is urban development and the history of urbanism.
-It has several uses through:
+It has several uses:

 - History of Modern urban planning

 - History of sociology and commerce